-Choosing 'Create the link and email it..' will bring up additional options, where you add your recipients email addresses, add a message, choose the security and Aframe will deliver your link to your chosen recipients.
+Choosing 'Create and email' will mean that Aframe will deliver the link to your chosen recipients.
+Selecting this option will bring up a window (as shown below) with additional options, where you add your recipients email addresses, add a message and choose the security.
+Once you select 'Send email', Aframe will deliver your link to your chosen recipients.

 In the 'Who would you like to email this to?', you can past an email distribution list but make sure that each address is on a separate line.

 You can personalise a message to be sent in the next text box and then we move onto the security level of your link.

 'Unguessable' - This enables the recipient to see your footage quickly and securely, with the access to the content limited to only those who know the URL.

 'Require Login' - For an extra layer of security, you can stipulate that the link should only be view-able by a user on Aframe with a registered an email address.
 This option is a bit more fiddly for the person receiving your shared link, as they'll have to sign-up for an account and confirm their email address.
 It's entirely down to you and your needs.